 Journal of Nursing and Healthcare of Chronic Illness, licensed resource

 Social Science and Medicine, licensed resource

-Dictionaries, encyclopedias, handbooks, guides, and standards for the field of nursing and health sciences can be found by checking Quest (the library catalogue), the online Reference Materials collection, or the reference sections of the Nursing Guides, UNB Libraries, or may be publicly accessible via the internet.
+Dictionaries, encyclopedias, handbooks, guides, and standards for the field of nursing and health sciences can be found by checking UNB WorldCat, the Reference Materials collection, and the reference sections of the Nursing Guides, UNB Libraries, or may be publicly accessible via the internet.